Jill Hazelbaker: Political campaign work

 The Kean campaign also drew scrutiny over its relationship with opposition researcher Christopher Lyon.

 On December 21, 2006, Hazelbaker was hired to serve as New Hampshire communications director on the staff of John McCain, who became the Republican candidate for president in the 2008 election.
 Following a shakeup on the McCain campaign in the summer of 2007, most of McCain's media team resigned.
 Hazelbaker was then promoted to national communications director.

 In 2009 she worked for Michael Bloomberg's campaign for reelection as Mayor of New York.
 On the Bloomberg team, Hazelbaker was working under Howard Wolfson, the former communications director for Hillary Clinton's presidential campaign.

 In 2020, she endorsed Joe Biden for president.

 Business career

 After working for Bloomberg, Hazelbaker went to work for Google, where she spent four years and her positions included Senior Director of Public Relations and Internal Communications across EMEA, head of government relations in the EU, and finally head of corporate communications.
 In a study of executive career paths published in March 2014, she was singled out as the youngest executive studied and for having advanced extremely rapidly due to the nature of political campaigns.
 From October 2014 to October 2015, she was head of communications for Snapchat.
-In October 2015 she joined Uber as Senior Vice President of Global Policy and Communications and is currently the Senior Vice President of Marketing and Public Affairs as of June 2019.
+In October 2015 she joined Uber as Senior Vice President of Global Policy and Communications and is currently Chief Marketing Officer and Senior Vice President, Communications & Public Policy.